Protect your wishes

 We are accessible to people with hearing or visual impairments.
 Our clear messages allow anyone to protect their wishes.

-Permanent and secure storage of your recording.
+Permanent and secure storage of your evidence.

 Legally certified storage and recovery procedures.

-Unique, encrypted digital ID for every recording.
+Unique, encrypted digital ID for every piece of evidence

 Designed and approved by Trust and Estate Practitioners.